isa-yan/rpg-ig-idk-cpp-is-weird/README.md

 ## What this is about:
-So basically I do Model UN and I'm writing a dossier for characters in a 1920s Chicago Police thing I'm very proud of it and I just thought hey not make it into a shitty text based RPG Basically you play as a police officer and your supervising officer, Ned Parker and you are talking but then boom!
+So basically I do Model UN and I'm writing a dossier for characters in a 1920s Chicago Police thing I'm very proud of it and I just thought hey not make it into a shitty text based RPG. <br>
+Basically you play as a police officer and your supervising officer, Ned Parker and you are talking but then boom!
 Something happens :o
 But spoilers aside yea
 This is made in C++ and my blood and my brains and gemini helped becuase i require validation for everything i do :D